Cabo vs Cancun: Which is Better for a Vacation?

 In general, both Cabo and Canun are safe for tourists as long as you follow your common sense and don’t go searching for trouble.

-Avoid going out of your resort at night by foot alone, keep an eye on your belongings at the beach (which is public), and use the hotel safe for your valuables.
+Avoid going out of your resort at night on foot alone, keep an eye on your belongings at the beach (which is public), and use the hotel safe for your valuables.

 But don’t be afraid to leave the resort.
 If you do plan on going out at night, just arrange for car transfers to and from your hotel, and watch your beverages and belongings.